shahid-0/shahid-0/README.md

 I worked on various projects and with a variety of technologies.
 I'm flexibe enought to adapt to any environment, and together with my problem-solver thought, I can be a good fit for any team.

 I have a bachelor's degree in Computer Science.
-I'm my second year of college (2021), I was already working for a group of companies in the United States, which shows my dedication and interest in becoming a different software engineer.
+In my second year of college (2021), I was already working for a group of companies in the United States, which shows my dedication and interest in becoming a different software engineer.

 I consider myself always an apprentice.
 I aim to teach you whatever I know and I also want to learn from you.